-Flashcards are a very effective way to learn.
+Flashcards are a very effective tool for helping students retain knowledge.
 This is a particularly useful strategy for history.
 Below is a student guide to using flashcards.
 This can be downloaded and printed.

 Download and print guide: